didley/decimal-input/README.md

 ## `decimalInput`

 `decimalInput` parses & validates a decimal string returning a valid decimal string & number else invalid.
-Generally you'll want to make your input have a controlled value and only update it and your stored float when `decimalInput`s return value is `true`.
+Generally you'll want to make your input have a controlled value and only update it and your stored decimal `number` when `decimalInput`s return value is `true`.

 ### `decimalInput` example